 |Known for||Being A Journalist|

-Violet Gonda is a Zimbabwean journalist based in London, United Kingdom.
+Violet Gonda is a Zimbabwean journalist based who spent 17 years in London, United Kingdom after going for studies only to be denied entry into Zimbabwe by the late former President Robert Mugabe's regime.
 She interviewed Archbishop Emeritus Desmond Tutu, former US President Jimmy Carter, former Zimbabwean Prime Minister Morgan Tsvangirai, Joseph Chinotimba, political sociologist and leading contemporary scholar in the field of democracy studies Larry Diamond and Evan Mawarire among many others.

 In 1996, she began her career in journalism as a television production assistant for Edwina Spicer Productions, a television production house specializing in political documentaries.
 In 1999, Spicer started the Media Monitoring Project – Zimbabwe (MMPZ) with Gonda to monitor Zimbabwean media.
+They worked on producing political documentaries which would not be broadcast on the heavily censored [Zimbabwe Broadcasting Corporation]] (ZBC).
+At Edwina Spicer Productions, the team travelled out to villages for community showings and began monitoring the ethical standards of Zimbabwe’s media.
+This was the start of the Media Monitoring Project of Zimbabwe (MMPZ).
 In 2000, Gonda spent 6 months with the BBC’s World Service’s Focus on Africa and Network Africa.
 She has been with SW Radio Africa in London as a producer and presenter since its inception in 2001.

 She sits on the Executive Board of the International Association of Women in Radio and Television (IAWRT), a global journalism organization with a mission to advance the impact of women in media.
 IAWRT has a membership of around 600 journalists, mainly from the Global South.